Have you ever locked eyes with a wild rhino?

 Revenue generated from tours goes to supporting local communities and creating employment opportunities.
 And it increases awareness about the plight of the white rhino.

-Walking with White Rhinos: A Once-in-a-Lifetime Experience
+Walking with White Rhinos: The Experience of a Lifetime

 As I set out on foot with the guide and group, I can feel my heart racing with anticipation - I am about to come face to face with one of the world's most magnificent creatures!
 Walking through the park, I can't help but be in awe of its beauty.
-The hills and granite formations that surround me make it feel like I am walking on a different planet.

 As we make our way through the park, Andy points out different species of wildlife that call Matobo home.
 The sounds of the African wilderness envelop us - the rustle of leaves, the chirping of birds, and the whisper of the breeze as it caresses our cheeks.